Mercury Mechanical Protection Reviews

 Mercury Mechanical Protection coverage

-Mercury Mechanical Protection’s coverage is what’s known as mechanical breakdown insurance (MBI), an insurance policy that covers mechanical failures.
+Mercury Mechanical Protection’s coverage is mechanical breakdown insurance, which is an insurance policy that covers mechanical failures.
 Mechanical breakdown insurance offers coverage of the engine, drivetrain, suspension, transmission, and electrical systems — and sometimes more.

-Mercury Mechanical Protection offers three tiers of coverage, from basic MBI to an exclusionary policy that is basically the same as bumper-to-bumper coverage.
+Mercury Mechanical Protection offers plans with varying levels of coverage, from basic MBI to an exclusionary policy that is basically the same as bumper-to-bumper coverage.
 There are also a number of additional benefits, such as roadside assistance and tire protection.

 Mechanical breakdown insurance vs. extended warranties